SlimeKnights/slimeknights.github.io/docs/json/resource-location.md

 See also: [Minecraft Wiki on Data Packs](https://minecraft.wiki/w/Data_pack)
 </div>

 Data packs are used to add and modify server resources under the `data` directory.
 They are typically loaded from `.minecraft/saves/<world>/datapacks` and are per world, however many global data pack loader mods exist to load a pack for all new worlds.
+You can also globally load a data pack by packaging it as a [low code mod](/docs/guides/lowcode-mod).

 Since data packs contain server resources, they can control gameplay but are unable to directly interact with certain visual elements such as textures or translations.
 When a client joins a server, any relevant data pack contents are automatically synced to the client.